 A skilled advocate and trusted advisor, Adam helps clients achieve their objectives in complex disputes.

 Adam’s litigation practice encompasses trial and appellate advocacy in commercial cases, class actions, and public and administrative law matters, as well as in criminal and regulatory proceedings.
 He has acted as lead or co-counsel at all levels of court, including in more than a dozen appeals to the Supreme Court of Canada.
 He also advises corporations, non-profit organizations, and executives on their legal obligations in the political sector, including ethical compliance, conflicts of interest, election finance, political advertising, and lobbying law.

-With experience in the legislative, executive, and judicial branches of government, Adam is sought after for his strategic counsel in high-stakes disputes and regulatory controversies, as well as on emerging public policy issues.
+With experience in the legislative, executive, and judicial branches of government, Adam provides strategic counsel in high-stakes disputes and regulatory controversies, as well as on emerging public policy issues.
 He has been lead counsel in proceedings on Ontario’s Commercial List and in significant constitutional litigation, both at first instance and on appeal.
 He has particular expertise in the law and policy surrounding Artificial Intelligence, and led McCarthy Tétrault’s partnership with the Canadian Chamber of Commerce to develop the Canadian business community’s position on the regulation of AI.

 Adam’s notable experience includes: